syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-Charts.md

 Dim excelStream As New MemoryStream(File.ReadAllBytes("Book1.xlsx"))

-'Adds a chart to the slide with a data range from excel worksheet – excel workbook, worksheet number, Data range, position and size
+'Adds a chart to the slide with a data range from excel worksheet – excel workbook, worksheet number, Data range, position, and size.

 Dim chart As IOfficeChart = slide.Charts.AddChart(excelStream, 1, "A1:D4", New RectangleF(100, 10, 700, 500))